Create and manage target group

 type health checks will not function.

-Sticky Sessions can be configured for some target groups depending on the Listener and target group protocol.
+Sticky session settings can be applied only to specific target groups depending on the listener and target group protocol combinations.

 Sticky session options by listener and target group protocol